 - Butter or Margarine of any kind, including “low fat” spreads.
 Again, olive oil should be used in place of these foods whenever possible.

 - Cheese of any kind.
 In fact, the MIND diet recommends limiting cheese consumption to less than once a week.

 - Red meat such as beef, pork, lamb, and any products made from these meats, like hamburgers and hot dogs.

 - Fried food of any kind, but particularly from fast food restaurants.

 - Sweets like candy, ice cream, donuts, pastries, cookies, brownies, and other foods are packed with sugar, butter and/or oil, and lots of empty calories.

 Although it is not entirely understood how the MIND diet prevents symptoms of memory loss, research suggests this hybrid diet provides great brain-boosting benefits that may help keep the brain healthy and performing at a high level.
 CERTUS believes in the power of food, we use research-based recipes with a unique CERTUS flair.
 Allowing us to create individualized meals based on preferences and the types of foods loved ones are used to eating.
 Even though there is no cure for Alzheimer’s disease, we want everyone to feel their best and enjoy sitting down to a healthy, home-cooked meal.

-Tags: Adult Healthcare, Brain Health, DASH Diet, Healthy Eating, Mediterranean Diet, MIND Diet, Omega 3 Diet
+Tags: Adult Healthcare, Brain Health, DASH Diet, Foods High in Omega-3, Healthy Eating, Mediterranean Diet, MIND Diet